Jack Wood (racing driver): NASCAR Craftsman Truck Series

-On June 10, 2021, GMS announced Wood would pilot the No. 24 truck for the remainder of the 2021 season (although the team would replace him with Doug Coby at Bristol).
+On June 10, 2021, GMS announced Wood would pilot the No. 24 truck for the remainder of the 2021 season (although the team would announce priorly that Chase Elliott would drive the No. 24 for Texas and GMS would replace Wood with Doug Coby at Bristol).
 He remained with the team in the No. 24 for the full Truck Series season in 2022.

-Wood drove part-time in the No. 51 truck for Kyle Busch Motorsports in the Truck Series 2023 in the team's first year with Chevrolet.
+On November 4, 2023, it was announced that Wood would drive part-time, being the anchor driver, in the No. 51 truck for Kyle Busch Motorsports featuring the team's first year with Chevrolet.
+He would end up sharing the ride with team owner Kyle Busch, William Byron, and Matt Mills.

-On December 6, 2023, it was announced Wood would drive part-time for MHR in the Craftsman Truck Series in the No. 91.
+On December 6, 2023, it was announced Wood would drive part-time for MHR in the Craftsman Truck Series in the No. 91 for the 2024 season.
+He would anchor the No. 91 while sharing the ride with Zane Smith, Vicente Salas, Connor Hall, Corey Day, and Ryan Reed.